mangkang/tictactoe/OVERTIME.md

-To do:
+To do (implemented in v2 branch):

 Implement styling
 Fix flickering when showing results
 Refactor code